 All the Korean grocery stores in your neighborhood carry this style of cut.
 It’s called Kalbi or Galbi.
 Some of the biggest Korean grocery store chains are H-Mart and T&T. Food blogger/Youtuber Maangchi has a wonderful Korean grocery store list here.

 Also, 99 Ranch Market (Chinese/Asian) and some American grocery stores with a good meat section usually carry them.

 You can grill the short ribs over charcoal or gas grill.
 Of course, a charcoal grill is always the best if you want to get the heavenly smokiness.
 Once the marinaded meats are placed over the hot grill, sear them until beautifully charred.
 They cook quickly, so you don’t want to overcook them.

 Before you dig in, don’t forget to serve with plenty of crisp vegetables.
 A big pile of fresh lettuce, kimchi, spring onions, pickled cucumbers, and daikon salad would go very well with the meat.
 I always serve them with steamed rice for a full meal too.

 Sweet juicy ribs bones, tender smoky meat with a tantalizing sauce.
 Oh, they were good!
 You want to enjoy these Korean BBQ short ribs with your loved ones!

 - 2 lb bone-in beef short ribs

 - Gather all the ingredients.

-Soak the short ribs in cold water for 30 minutes to get rid of the blood, changing the water a few times.
-Pat dry with a paper towel.
+- Soak the short ribs in cold water for 30 minutes to get rid of the blood, changing the water a few times.
+Pat the meat dry with paper towels.

 - In a medium bowl, whisk all the marinade ingredients together.

 - Cover and refrigerate for at least 4 hours or up to overnight, turning the ribs a few times while marinating.

 - Prepare charcoal or preheat a gas grill to 450°F (230°C).
 Clean and lightly oil the grill grate.
 For the best flavor, I recommend using charcoal instead of the gas grill.
 When you add charcoal to the grill, pile the charcoal to one side.We will use both indirect and direct grilling for short ribs.